nimaid/microfont/README.md

 - 6x - `36pt @ 96 DPI` or `48px`
 - ... etc.

-*(Note: Due to a bug in PixelForge, I have to use Python to change the Units Per Em value to 75% of the one PixelForge sets on export.
-Without this change, the suggested font sizes are incorrect.)*

 ### Web Usage
 You can add these fonts for use on a webpage by including the following code in your CSS stylesheet: